ryotabs/ryotabs/README.md

 - ⚡ Fun fact: ...
 -->

-I'm currently a college student at the Univeristy of Hawaii at Manoa, looking for job opportunities as I"m in my final semester.
+I'm currently a college student at the Univeristy of Hawaii at Manoa, looking for job opportunities as I'm in my final semester.
+I work as a Web Application Developer at the University of Hawaii Information Technology Services department.

 If you see a bunch of weird commits/repos don't worry about them, I'm just trying new things! :')

+Right now I'm working on..
+* Learning React in-depth
+* Refreshing my knowledge on Spring
+* x86 Assembly (for one of my classes

+If you want to reach me, you can contact me at ryota.seki@protonmail.com or ryotabs@hawaii.edu